 Learn how to use leisure, sport, play, and community participation to bring real functional improvements to people with disabilities and other health conditions.

 As a therapeutic recreation major, you'll begin training for an exciting field of health care.
-Rebuild strength and meaningful functioning for people with disabilities or health conditions using physically active treatments as well as the involvement of the community.
+Rebuild strength and meaningful functioning for people with disabilities or health conditions using recreation activities as treatment tools.

 Therapeutic Recreation Internship

 The therapeutic recreation internship provides majors with a full-time structured learning experience in a therapeutic setting.
 Learn more about internships.

 Upon successful completion of all coursework and internship requirements, graduates with the bachelor of science degree in therapeutic recreation are eligible to sit for the national certifying examination in therapeutic recreation administered by the Educational Testing Services (ETS) and the National Council on Therapeutic Recreation Certification (NCTRC).
 The NCTRC pass rate of students from Calvin University therapeutic recreation program is well above the national rate.

 Students are encouraged to join professional associations as student members.
 Consider joining the ATRA: